aws/aws-iot-device-sdk-embedded-C/README.md

 ## Releases

 All of the released versions of the AWS IoT Embedded C SDK libraries are available as git tags.
-For example, the latest v3 SDK version is available at [tag 3.0.1](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v3.0.1).
+For example, the last release of the v3 SDK version is available at [tag 3.0.1](https://github.com/aws/aws-iot-device-sdk-embedded-C/tree/v3.0.1).

 ## Building and Running Demos